needle-tools/needle-engine-support/documentation/faq.md

 This is expected.
 We're enforcing HTTPS to make sure that WebXR and other modern web APIs work out-of-the-box, but that means some browsers complain that the SSL connection (between your local development server and the local website) can't be verified.

 You can generate a local self-signed SSL certificate to fix this if you want.
+If you Vite you can use the [vite mkcert plugin](https://github.com/liuweiGL/vite-plugin-mkcert).
+Just follow the instructions in their readme.

 ## My local website stays black